-(Steps 4 and 5 do not apply to Java job types.
-See Additional Details for Java jobs)
+(Steps 4 and 5 do not apply to Java or Spark job types.
+See Additional Details for Java jobs and Additional Details for Spark jobs)

 - 6. Create a Job Execution object specifying the cluster and Job object plus relevant data sources, configuration values, and program arguments - When using the web UI this is done with the Launch On Existing Cluster or Launch on New Cluster buttons on the Jobs tab - When using the REST API this is done via the /jobs/<job_id>/execute method